She said, "Don't make others suffer for your personal hatred.": Cultural references and themes

 In the course of the episode, Asuka defines Misato's generation, the one that experienced Second Impact and its aftermath firsthand, as a "generation born poor".
-The expression "Second Impact generation", also mentioned by a radio program in another scene in the episode, has been compared by Gualtiero Cannarsi to that of the "war generation".
+The expression "Second Impact Generation", also mentioned by a radio program in another scene in the episode, has been compared by Gualtiero Cannarsi to that of the "war generation".
 As noted by Japanese academic Taro Igarashi, it seems that there is a huge consciousness gap between the generations in the world of Neon Genesis Evangelion.
 At the end of the clash against Sahaquiel, Misato dines with the pilots, and while for Misato a steak is a reward, for the pilots it is not.
-According to writer Virginie Nebbia, Second Impact evokes reminiscences of Second World War.
-Misato's or Gendo's generations are depicted as the ones that's been through the disaster, while Shinji's generation is identifiable as Anno's generation, called shinjinrui (新人類).
-When Shinji and Asuka succeed at killing Sahaquiel, she can't even afford a steak dinner to reward them, instead having to go to an inexpensive ramen shop.
-Anthony Gramuglia of Anime Feminist, noticing how Misato is underpaid by Nerv despite the important work she does, made a parallelism with the Japanese lost generation and Millennials or Generation Y, who after the bursting of the Japanese asset price bubble had difficulty finding housing and tend to be underpaid for the amount of work they do.
+According to writer Virginie Nebbia, Second Impact evokes reminiscences of the Second World War.
+Misato's or Gendo's generations are depicted as the ones who have been through the disaster, while Shinji's generation is identifiable as Anno's generation, known as shinjinrui (新人類) in Japanese.
+When Shinji and Asuka succeed at killing Sahaquiel, Misato can't even afford a steak dinner to reward them, instead having to go to an inexpensive ramen shop.
+Anthony Gramuglia of Anime Feminist, noticing how Misato is underpaid by Nerv despite the important work she does, made a parallelism with the Japanese Lost Generation and Millennials, who had difficulty finding housing and tend to be underpaid for the amount of work they do after the bursting of the Japanese asset price bubble.
+Misato also reveals that she joined Nerv to avenge her father; Luka Perušić compared this to Arthur Schopenhauer's philosophy, who argued that there's an inherent force in living nature that drives life to persist, which in turn tricks individual beings into continuing to exist.